-Preventive or preventative maintenance (PM) is a frequently overlooked aspect of maintenance management.
+Preventive or preventative maintenance (PM) is an often overlooked aspect of maintenance management.
 Nearly every equipment needs some kind of regular maintenance.
 This reduces the chance of unexpected failure or repetitive breakdowns.
 Equipment downtime results in big costs due to lost production, variable product quality and poor customer satisfaction.

-Ways to setup PM schedules
+Ways to setup a PM schedule

 In one you schedule maintenance every time a meter reading increases or decreases by a certain amount.
-For example an oil change when a meter reading increases by 3000 miles.
-The second type is a batch meter.
-You schedule maintenance after an equipment processes N units.
-For example replace a bearing every time the equipment produces 500 widgets.
+For example an oil change when a meter reading increases by 3,000 miles.

 You schedule a maintenance task every time an alarm condition happens.
 For example an alarm could be excessive vibration on a machine.
 You can schedule a preventive maintenance check on the machine when this alarm occurs.

 Start a new maintenance task when another task completes.
 For example schedule a paint job after a dry wall repair.
 Use this for multi-step maintenance that needs to be done by different sub-contractors one after another.
 Once one sub-contractor is done, you schedule the work for the next sub-contractor.

 Once you setup your maintenance management program properly you will start to see the amount of reactive maintenance due to equipment breakdowns decrease.
 Time spent on preventive/ planned maintenance will increase.
 You will see cost savings in the maintenance budget due to less emergency maintenance.
-There will be benefits in terms of equipment availability, meeting production goals and customer satisfaction!
+Plus there will be benefits in terms of better equipment availability, meeting production goals and customer satisfaction!

 Preventive maintenance software that you can use

 To make an effective maintenance plan you will need to use CMMS software.
 This is especially true when you have a lot of equipment!